Tautulli/Tautulli/API.md

     app (str):                      "tautulli" or "plexwatch" or "plexivity" database_file (file):           The database file to import (multipart/form-data) or
-    database_path (str):            The full path to the plexwatch database file method (str):                   For Tautulli only, "merge" or "overwrite" table_name (str):               For PlexWatch or Plexivity only, "processed" or "grouped"
+    database_path (str):            The full path to the database file to import method (str):                   For Tautulli only, "merge" or "overwrite" table_name (str):               For PlexWatch or Plexivity only, "processed" or "grouped"